Skills Development

 Program Objective

-The Skills Development (SD) program provides unemployed, Labour Market Development Agreement (LMDA) eligible participants, who need to learn additional basic to advanced skills, development training to help them obtain the skills they need to find work.
-SD participants should be those who lack marketable skills and need new or additional occupational skills in order to improve their employment prospects but are otherwise job-ready.
-Participants requesting support through this program attend training on a full time basis and training may be approved through public or private training providers.
+The Skills Development (SD) program provides unemployed, Labour Market Development Agreement (LMDA) eligible Nova Scotians, who need to learn additional basic to advanced skills, development training to help them obtain the skills they need to find work in Nova Scotia’s labour market.
+SD participants should be those who lack marketable skills and need new or additional occupational skills to improve their employment prospects but are otherwise job-ready.
+Participants receiving support through this program attend training on a full-time basis and training may be approved through public or private training providers.

 Who delivers Skills Development?